-The EN pin controls the on/off state of the IR3846A.
+The EN pin controls the on/off state of the IR3447A.
 An internal Under Voltage Lock-Out (UVLO) circuit monitors the EN voltage.
 When the EN voltage is above an internal threshold, the internal LDO starts to ramp up.
-When the VCC/LDO voltage rises above the VCC\UVLO\Start threshold, the soft-start sequence starts.
-The EN pin can be configured in three ways, as shown in Figure 8.
+When the VCC/LDO voltage rises above the VCC_UVLO_Start threshold, the soft-start sequence starts.
+The EN pin can be configured in three ways, as shown in Figure 7.
 With configuration 2, the Enable signal is derived from the PVIN voltage by a resistor divider, REN1 and REN2.
 By selecting different divider ratios, users can program a UVLO threshold for the bus voltage.
-This is a very desirable feature because it prevents the IR3846A from operating until PVIN is higher than a desired voltage level.
+This is a very desirable feature because it prevents the IR3447A from operating until PVIN is higher than a desired voltage level.
 For some space-constrained designs, the EN pin can be directly connected to PVIN without using the external resistor divider, as shown in Configuration 3.
 The EN pin should not be left floating.
 A pull-down resistor in the range of tens of kilohms is recommended.
-Figure 9 illustrates the corresponding start-up sequences with three EN configurations.
+Figure 8 illustrates the corresponding start-up sequences with three EN configurations.

-Figure 8 Enable Configurations
+Figure 7 Enable Configurations

-Figure 9 Start-up sequence
+Figure 8 Start-up sequence

-12.3 FCCM Operation
+12.3 FCCM and DEM Operation

-The IR3846A offers a single mode of operation: Forced Continuous Conduction (FCCM).
-With FCCM, the IR3846A always operates as a synchronous buck converter with a pseudo-constant switching frequency leading to small output voltage ripple.
+The IR3447A offers a single mode of operation: Forced Continuous Conduction (FCCM).
+With FCCM, the IR3447A always operates as a synchronous buck converter with a pseudo-constant switching frequency leading to small output voltage ripple.
+However, only during soft-start, the IR3447A operates in Diode Emulation Mode (DEM) until 1 ms after the output voltage ramps above the PGood turn-on threshold.
+In DEM, the synchronous FET is turned off when the inductor current is close to zero, which reduces the switching frequency.